sagemathinc/cocalc/notes/final_push.md

     sstable2json /mnt/cassandra/lib/data/salvus/successful_sign_ins/salvus-successful_sign_ins-ib-23-Data.db > a

 [x] install sage-5.10.beta3, all optional packages, etc., into base machine, and get stats stuff working :-)

+[x] install sage-5.10.beta3, all optional packages, etc., into base machine, and get stats stuff working :-)

+[x] (0:15?)
+(0:07) UI: terms of usage error message covers the checkmark making it impossible to click and agree?! fix account.css

+[x] (1:00?)
+(0:49) fix math %md mode to *genuinely* escape 100% of stuff in $'s and $$'s.
+DO THIS ASAP, since not backward compatible.

+[x] (0:10?)
+(0:13) feature: syntax highlighting for patch files

+[x] (1:00?)
+(0:14) Create "%md" markdown that has inline backtick code, then zoom by increasing font size and that code doesn't get bigger.

+[x] (0:10?)
+(0:01) notes/admin.md: need to make a file with stuff about admin procedures.